ARCHER2-HPC/archer2-docs/docs/faq/upgrade-2023.md

 Impact on data on the service

- - No data /home, /work, NVMe or RDFaaS will be removed or moved as part of the upgrade
+ - No data in /home, /work, NVMe or RDFaaS will be removed or moved as part of the upgrade

 ## What software versions will be available after the upgrade?